GeorgeGit03/Support-Vector-Machine/README.md

 [Download Visual Studio](https://visualstudio.microsoft.com/downloads/)

-The project has a modular structure and the order of execution of the source files is important because succesively intermediate data files are generated, starting from the files with training and testing data: dataSet.data and dataTest.data.
+The project has a modular structure and the order of execution of the source files is important because succesively intermediate data files are generated, starting from the files with training and testing data: **dataSet.data** and **dataTest.data**.

 ### Execution flow

 # A very important aspect is setting the paths to the data sets!

 ###
-1.
+1. The 'Quantification' source file, which receives the dataSet.data file as input, is used to generate the quantification of the instances in each of the four classes.
+The resulting files are:
+- dataSetQuantifiedUnacc.data
+- dataSetQuantifiedAcc.data
+- dataSetQuantifiedGood.data
+- dataSetQuantifiedVgood.data

 2.
 3.